 So What Is The Solution?

 Probably one of the most frustrating aspects to farming right now is the disconnect consumers have with those who grow and raise their food.
-That is precisely why I blog and agvocate.
-I also work with Ag in the Classroom, which allows educators to bring in ag-based lessons into their core curriculum subjects.
+That is precisely why I blog and advocate for agriculture.
 It’s imperative that we make a concerted effort into increasing ag literacy.
-In my opinion, it should be mandated in schools.

 More related posts: